 You may also have your client pay you, then request a receipt where they are reimbursed by the company.
 It can take as much as a month.
 This can vary widely from plan to plan.
 Be sure they check with their plan provider.
 This does avoid the payment of credit card processing fees.

-The big difference between an FSA and HSA is when the funds must be used.
+The big difference between an FSA and an HSA is when the funds must be used.
 At the end of the year, most FSA monies need to be spent.
 Some organizations may offer a grace period or a carryover period.
-But if you have a client or potential client due in the next year, they may wish to use the remaining funds on paying ahead.
+But if you have a client or potential client due in the next year, they may wish to use the remaining funds to pay ahead.
 HSA monies typically do not need to be spent at the end of the year.